Detox from Alcohol and Other Drugs at an Inpatient or Residential Treatment Center

 A person may go away to treatment for 30- or 90-days or even longer.
-The needs of different clients depends on their medical history and mental health as well as the kinds and quantities of drugs they’ve been using.
+The needs of different clients depend on their medical history and mental health as well as the kinds and quantities of drugs they’ve been using.

 Those who have a substance abuse problem may be aware that withdrawal can be painful.
-The thought of checking into a rehab can be scary.
-However a safe, secure environment with support for the physical and emotional challenges of withdrawal can actually make it less frightening.
+The thought of checking into a rehab can be scary; however, a safe, secure environment with support for the physical and emotional challenges of withdrawal can actually make it less frightening.

 The process of withdrawal is the shortest – but often the most difficult – part of recovery.
-Certain substances – like alcohol, heroin, or prescription opioids or sedatives like Xanax and Valium – can bring withdrawal symptoms that can be dangerous and even deadly.
+Certain substances – like alcohol, heroin, prescription opioids, or sedatives like Xanax and Valium – can bring withdrawal symptoms that can be dangerous and even deadly.
 For this reason, residential treatment facilities and inpatient rehabs both offer medical detox services.

 Residential treatment is designed to:

 You will live with a small community of other people who are also recovering from substance abuse disorder.
 You may have your own room, or share a room with someone else.

 Once you check into residential treatment, you will typically be assigned a case manager who will create a treatment plan for you.
 During your stay, you will receive individualized therapy, attend peer-group therapy sessions, and receive education about the science of addiction and recovery.

 Some residential facilities offer luxury amenities like swimming pools, a jacuzzi, massage and spa services, recreational activities, yoga, acupuncture, meditation classes, and gourmet meals.
 Others take a more bare-bones approach to this time.
 Many will take patients to meetings or other support services “off campus”; others prefer to keep residents inside the facility for the duration of treatment.